 (2) The owner or occupier of controlled land proposed to be cleared, or any person proposing to clear controlled land in the course of exercising any statutory function, may, in the prescribed manner, if any, apply to the Minister for a clearing licence and on payment of such fees as may be prescribed the Minister may grant or transfer any such licence, but where such an application is made and no decision is given within 6 months thereafter, or within such further period as the applicant may agree, then the Minister is deemed to have decided to refuse the application.

-(3) The Minister may refuse any application for the grant or transfer of a clearing licence and, unless the Minister is satisfied that there are exceptional reasons for not refusing an application, shall do so where, in the opinion of the Minister after the clearing that would otherwise be authorised there would be less than one-tenth part of the land in question left under tree cover including the indigenous undergrowth.
+(3) The Minister may refuse any application for the grant or transfer of a clearing licence and, unless the Minister is satisfied that there are exceptional reasons for not refusing an application, shall do so where, in the opinion of the Minister, after the clearing that would otherwise be authorised there would be less than one-tenth part of the land in question left under tree cover including the indigenous undergrowth.

 (4) The grant or transfer of a licence may be in respect of —